What is Street Learning?

 Current Street Learning Courses

-Our current programme is available to view or download below.
+Our new programme for January to April 2021 is available to view or download below.
 Please contact the provider directly to find out more or book a place on the course.

-Please note that due to Covid 19 there is a chance that courses might have to be moved online.
+Please note that due to Covid 19 there is a chance that face to face courses might have to be moved online or cancelled.
 Once you have enrolled on a course you will be notified in advance if this happens.

-East Sussex Library Service have now launched IT for You 1 to1s at Eastbourne Library (with Hastings and Crowborough to follow).
+- East Sussex Library Service have now launched IT for You 1 to1s at Eastbourne and Hastings Library (with Crowborough to follow).
 These sessions provide residents with IT/computer support on a one to one basis.
 Find out more information here.

 - East Sussex College Group has pledged £1million to help people in Sussex improve their skills following the Coronavirus pandemic.
 The college group will invest £1million of adult education funding over the next 12 months to specifically help local communities and businesses recover from the Covid-19 crisis by delivering free courses and qualifications to local businesses, employees and job seekers.
 View further information on these